php-http/fig-standards/proposed/http-client/http-client.md

  * Thrown when a response was received but the request itself failed.
  *
  * This exception MAY be thrown on HTTP response codes 4xx and 5xx.
- * This exception MUST NOT be thrown when using the client's default configuration.
+ * A comsuming library SHOULD NOT except this exception to be thrown.
+The
+ * exception exists for middlewares, third party library and application code.
  */
 interface HttpException extends Exception
 {